bemurphy/ocruby_redis/intro/slide.md

 # Redis Is... #

-* Redis is an advanced key-value store
+* An advanced key-value store
-* Similar to memcached but the dataset is persistent.
+* Similar to memcached but the dataset is non-volatile...
+* ...distinct from memcached in that it supports advanced data beyond strings

+!SLIDE incremental bullets

+## What kind of datatypes does it support? ##

+* Strings
+* Lists
-* Able to replicate
+* Sets
+* Sorted sets

+!SLIDE incremental bullets

+# Other interesting basics #

+* Supports master/slave replication
+* Written in ANSI C, easy to compile and install
+* Past work sponsored by Engine Yard & Citrusbyte
+* Currently sponsored by VMWare

+!SLIDE incremental bullets

+# How fast is Redis? #

+* Tested with redis-benchmark: 50 simultaneous clients, 100000 requests, using loopback
+* SET and GET with 256 bytes string
+* Linux 2.6 on a it's Xeon X3320 2.5Ghz
+* About 110000 SETs per second, about 81000 GETs per second